The Tattoo Artists Inspiring Our Next Ink

 Tea Leigh | Brooklyn, NY

 Tea is a non-binary hand-poke tattoo artist based in Brooklyn, NY.
-She is the co-founder of a multidisciplinary, queer-friendly tattoo studio and community gathering space called Welcome Home, in Greenpoint, Brooklyn.
+They are the co-founder of a multidisciplinary, queer-friendly tattoo studio and community gathering space called Welcome Home, in Greenpoint, Brooklyn.
 Tea’s work often focuses on elements of the human body, unashamedly highlighting the parts of the body that we are often encouraged to hide.
-She is passionate about tattooing all skin tones and creating a safe environment for all who enter the Welcome Home space.
-Her dedication to inclusivity is more than evident in her stunning work.
+They are passionate about tattooing all skin tones and creating a safe environment for all who enter the Welcome Home space.
+Their dedication to inclusivity is more than evident in their stunning work.

 Rosa Bluestone | Brooklyn, NY